 Property Type & Size

-A 10-unit roadside motel has a different risk profile from a 50-room hotel or a boutique lodge.
-Property size, number of guest rooms, building construction type, and facilities (pool, spa, restaurant, playground) all affect your premium.
+A 12-room country motel carries a very different risk profile from a 60-room beachfront resort.
+The number of guest rooms, building construction type, and on-site facilities such as pools, spas, restaurants, and playgrounds all influence your premium calculation.

 💰